Identity Theft Recovery

 • Questionable Account Updates.
 Receiving unexpected confirmation from banks, lenders, and other accounts that your address, email, password, or other info, has been updated in their system should be taken seriously.

-Steps To Take After Discovering Identity Theft
+3 Steps To Take After Discovering Identity Theft

-Step 1 Talk to a lawyer
+Step 1 Talk to an identity theft lawyer

 Step 2 Let the credit & finance companies know